AAON INC (AAON)

 Proposal 5

-Proposal to Amend the Company's Articles of Incorporation to Increase the Maximum Size of the Board of Directors from Nine to Eleven Directors
+Proposal to Amend the Company's Articles of Incorporation to Increase the Maximum Size of the Board from Nine to Eleven Directors

 Overall Assessment